 Exercising is also a great way to increase confidence and boost your mood.
 You are probably aware that it releases endorphins which actually help produce positive feelings!

 3. Communication problems between you and your partner

 Your relationship inside the bedroom has a lot to do with how things are going outside too.
 If there are unsolved arguments or unspoken tense feelings, that can affect your sex life.

 The best way to solve that is to discuss these issues openly, with an attitude of honesty and compromise.
 Once your emotional connection is stronger - it’s likely this will translate into a stronger sexual connection in the bedroom.

 Which ED Solution is Right for You?

 Some cases of erectile dysfunction need to be treated by a doctor through medication or other treatments.
 But almost all ED cases involve a psychological issue.
-So you might want to check out some at-home treatments and exercises before seeking medical treatment.
+Sex therapy for erectile dysfunction is therefore a great solution for ED, so you might want to check out some at-home treatments and exercises before seeking medical treatment.

 In our Lover app, we offer an instantly downloadable course full of resources.
 We'll help you through all the issues connected with maintaining an erection.